-For the year under review, the Mayor's Office had 5 targeted KPI's in total of which 2 were fully effective, 1 were not fully effective and 2 were unacceptable.
-In 2019 a meeting was convened to establish a stakeholders' forum, the purpose of establishing this forum was to work alongside stakeholders and the community for better coordination and communication of programs, activities and events within our jurisdiction.
-Stringent COVID-19 lockdown regulations hampered the ability of ward committee and community meetings to take 2020/2021 FY.
+For the year under review, the Mayor's Office had 5 targeted KPI's in total of which 1 were fully effective, 2 were not fully effective and 2 were unacceptable.
 Mayor's Office took further action to ensure that awareness strategies take place through different platform (e.g., KLM Facebook page) while adhering to South Africa national state of disaster regulations due to Covid-19 pandemic.